Imperial-Opentrons-Users/MRes_2023_Protocols/Team_6/ReadMe.md

 # Single Cell Whole Genome Multiple Displacement Amplification

-## Authors: Ryan Sze, Warren Ho, Raymond Cole Hautamaki, Elephes Sung 宋範新, Natasha Kisseroudis
+### Authors: Ryan Sze, Warren Ho, Raymond Cole Hautamaki, Elephes Sung 宋範新, Natasha Kisseroudis

 The project aims to achieve Opentron automation of whole genome Multiple Displacement Amplification (MDA) in single cells, a method of non-specific DNA amplification using random hexamer primers and the phi29 DNA polymerase.
 These Scripts are designed to streamline the MDA protocol by introducing automation.

+### Source

+Automated protocol adapted from Spits et al. (2006).

 PROTOCOL DESCRIPTION:
 The MDA protocol consists of 3 stages— a sample preparation stage, a DNA amplification stage, and a purification stage.